fuglaro/remoteVCC/docs/routerMessages.md

 ### Additional Router Messaging

-The very first connection between a client and the server runs through the router and the router handles additional messaging for authentication and authorisation.
-The client and server then uses that connection as the signalling server to establish a peer-to-peer data stream to act as a trusted signalling channel for any further peer-to-peer connections.
+The very first connection between a client and the server runs through the router and the router handles some additional messaging.
+Each client and the server then uses that connection as the signalling server to establish a peer-to-peer data stream to act as a trusted signalling channel for any further peer-to-peer connections.

 This means that this first connection has additional messages and message packaging: